Manager support

 4

-Keep participant reflection appropriately scoped instead of exposing it too broadly
+Keep private participant reflections appropriately scoped instead of exposing them too broadly

 Next step